LambdaGeo/rwh-ptbr/cap06.md

     In the expression: N 313 + N 37
     In the definition of `it': it = N 313 + N 37
 ```
 As with the `data` keyword, we can use a `newtype`'s value constructor to create a new value, or to pattern match on an existing value.
-[No comments](comment: add)

 If a `newtype` does not use automatic deriving to expose the underlying type's implementation of a typeclass, we are free to either write a new instance or leave the typeclass unimplemented.
-[No comments](comment: add)

 ### Differences between data and newtype declarations

 The `newtype` keyword exists to give an existing type a new identity, and it has more restrictions on its uses than the `data` keyword.
 Specifically, a `newtype` can only have one value constructor, and that constructor must have exactly one field.
-[2 comments](comments: show / hide)

 ```haskell
 -- arquivo: src/Ch06.hs